fuzziqersoftware/newserv/README.md

 2. *Similar to (1), to compress an uncompressed quest file: `newserv compress-prs FILENAME.bind FILENAME.bin` (and likewise for .datd -> .dat)*
 3. *Use the decode action to convert these quests to .bin/.dat format before putting them into the server's quests directory.
 If you know the encryption seed (serial number), pass it in as a hex string with the `--seed=` option.
 If you don't know the encryption seed, newserv will find it for you, which will likely take a long time.*
 4. *Episode 3 quests don't go in the system/quests directory.
 See the Episode 3 section below.*
+5. *Quest source can be assembled into a .bin or .bind file with `newserv assemble-quest-script FILENAME.txt`.
+See system/quests/retrieval/q058-gc-e.bin.txt for an annotated example; this is the English GameCube version of Lost HEAT SWORD.*

 Episode 3 download quests consist only of a .bin file - there is no corresponding .dat file.
 Episode 3 download quest files may be named with the .mnm extension instead of .bin, since the format is the same as the standard map files (in system/ep3/).
 These files can be encoded in any of the formats described above, except .qst.